-The site is a ‘work in progress’, helped by your contributions, comments on the content, suggestions, requests what to include in the site or how to improve it … and all are very welcome.
+Your contributions, comments on the content, suggestions, requests what to include in the site or how to improve it …are all very welcome.

 If you have any questions about your own Ilkeston research and you think that I or others may be able to help, please put them forward.